Drat47/Portfolio_Manage_Dashboard/README.md

 ---

-Thank you for using the Digital Gold Investment Tracker!
+Thank you for using Portfolio Manage Dashboard!
-For questions, issues, or contributions, please open an issue or pull request on this repository.
+Feel free to open issues or contribute via pull requests.